Developing the Matter/Antimatter Drive

-At the start of the war, all belligerent powers used warp-capable ships powered by fusion reactors.
-Although rarely used for this purpose today, fusion reactors were the sole means of power for the first century of warp flight on Earth (a notable exception are the fusion-powered accessory nacelles mounted on the primary hull of some early Nebula-class ships).
+At the start of the Earth-Romulan War in 2156, all belligerent powers used warp-capable ships powered by fusion reactors.
+Although rarely used for this purpose today, fusion reactors were the sole means of power for the first century of warp flight on Earth.
 Fusion-powered warp reactors have decided disadvantages when compared with modern matter/antimatter (M/AM) systems.
 Probably the most serious disadvantage, in tactical terms, is their relatively low efficiency.
 To form and maintain a warp field, fusion reactors must consume deuterium at extremely high rates, which places two limitations on a ship’s capabilities.
-First, a large percentage (70% or more) of the ship’s mass is fuel, which limits nonfuel payload, such as weapons, sensors, and shuttlecraft.
+First, a large percentage (20% or more) of the ship’s internal volume is fuel, which limits non-fuel payload, such as weapons, sensors, and shuttlecraft.
 Second, the high rate of consumption severely limits range.
 The first limitation of payload can be partly addressed by scaling up the ship.
-Since a fixed percentage of a ship’s must be fuel and drive system to operate at a given warp speed for a given duration, the nonfuel payload can be increased by increasing the total size of the ship.
+Since a fixed percentage of a ship’s mass must be fuel and drive system to operate at a given warp speed for a given duration, the non-fuel payload can be increased by increasing the total size of the ship.
 The second limitation of range must be addressed by frequently refueling at starbases, convoying the ship with tankers, or rendezvousing with tankers en route.
-Another disadvantage of fusion reactors is their low peak power output, which limits the maximum speed that can be achieved to about warp 2.5, or 15.6 c.
+Another disadvantage of fusion reactors is their low peak power output, which limits the maximum speed that can be achieved.

-When Earth forces were finally given the opportunity to go on the offensive after a Romulan invasion fleet was destroyed at the Battle of Hell’s Gate in 2157, the strategies available were severely limited by the poor quality of UE warships.
+When United Earth (UE) forces were finally given the opportunity to go on the offensive after a Romulan invasion fleet was destroyed at the Battle of the Vela Gap in 2157, the strategies available were severely limited by the poor quality of United Earth Stellar Navy (UESN) warships.
 Despite broad popular support for attacks against Romulans planets, the UE and her allies simply did not have ships of sufficient capability and in sufficient number to successfully undertake offensive operations.
 Instead, ship-to-ship combat most often took the form of long-range missile duels.
 Opposing ships would cautiously venture out from their bases until long-range sensor contact was made.
 The ships would then usually close within extreme missile range, fire a volley of missiles, then attempt to evade their opponent’s missiles.
 As a result, many engagements ended without significant damage to either ship.
 For the UE to undertake offensive operations, a power source enabling more-dynamic warp flight was obviously needed.

 The First Matter/Antimatter Reactors

 With the start of the war in February 2156, the UE War Council decided to make production of a M/AM-powered warships a priority.
-As a result, 50 trillion new solar dollars per year was dedicated to M/AM reactor development.
+As a result, 50 trillion new solar dollars per year were dedicated to M/AM reactor development.
 This investment equalled, as a percentage of gross domestic product, that of the old United States of America for development of the first fission munitions in the mid-20th century.
 The flight test program was proceeding smoothly when on her 10th flight on April 23, 2156, Little Nell was destroyed by a catastrophic warp core explosion, likely due to spalling or delamination of the inner surface of the M/AM reaction chamber.
-However, within 6 months a second prototype, Little Nell II, was launched.
-Ironically, the destruction of Little Nell may have actually accelerated development, as the new SSWR-IIA reactor installed in Little Nell II incorporated numerous improvements ahead of the original development schedule as well as being lighter (25,000 tons) and smaller (2,800 cubic meters).
-After an accelerated testing program the improved SSWR-IIA reactor was formally certified by the UESN Propulsion Board for installation in naval vessels in March 2157.
+However, within six months a second prototype, Little Nell II (XL-4A), was launched.
+Ironically, the destruction of Little Nell may have actually accelerated development, as the new SSWR-II-A reactor installed in Little Nell II incorporated numerous improvements ahead of the original development schedule as well as being lighter (7,100 tons) and smaller (5,400 m³).
+After an accelerated testing program the improved SSWR-II-A reactor was formally certified by the UESN Propulsion Board for installation in naval vessels in January 2157.
 The first ships to use the new reactor were Krechet-class cruisers (CCM-1).

 A second concern of the Admiralty was that the start of full-scale production of M/AM-powered starships would likely cause at least a temporary decrease in the total number of starships in service.
-One reason for this decrease was that some existing fusion-powered hulls were to be withdrawn from service and converted to M/AM power.
-A second reason was that shipyard facilities, materiel, and manpower would necessarily be diverted to hull conversion and the production of new hulls and reactors.
+One reason for this decrease was that shipyard facilities, materiel, and manpower would necessarily be diverted to hull conversion and the production of new hulls and reactors.
 Furthermore, projected losses of fusion-powered ships (based on current loss rates) would likely exceed production of new M/AM-powered ships for at least several years.
 Finally, and perhaps most importantly, was an anticipated shortage of engineers able to operate and maintain M/AM reactors.

-A third concern of the Admiralty about the fleet-wide use of M/AM reactors was the availability of antimatter.
-As the only use for antimatter in 2157 was as a fuel for UESN starship reactors, it was produced at high cost at a small number of facilities, all on Earth.
+The third concern of the Admiralty about the fleet-wide use of M/AM reactors was the availability of antimatter.
+As the only major use for antimatter in 2157 was as a fuel for UESN starship reactors, it was produced at high cost at a small number of facilities, all on Earth.
 In contrast, deuterium, although consumed in large quantities by fusion reactors to achieve warp speed, had been the chief starship fuel for more than 100 years and could easily be obtained anywhere.
-If antimatter was to power a fleet of starships operating across the galaxy, a system for its manufacture, storage, and transport far from Earth would eventually need to be established.
-However, since all ships were fully fueled at the time of their launching, the need to refuel, although inevitable, was not anticipated for 1 to 2 years.
-Similar concerns surrounded the availability of dilithium, a newly strategic mineral not found in the Sol or Alpha Centauri systems.
+If antimatter was to power a fleet of starships operating across interstellar distances, a system for its manufacture, storage, and transport far from Earth would eventually need to be established.
+However, since all ships were fully fueled at the time of their launching, the need to refuel, although inevitable, was not anticipated for one to two years.

 Despite these concerns, UESN engineers continued their work into applications of M/AM power.
-The first ships to enter service were those of the Krechet-class in May 2157.
+The first ships to enter service were those of the Krechet class in April 2157.
 Reactors subsequently became smaller, allowing a greater variety of ship types to exploit the new power source.
-New ship classes entering service in the 12 months after the Krechet-class included Torsk-class destroyers (CEM-1), Tannhäuser-class heavy cruisers (CHM-55), Olympus Mons-class combat transports (APM-8), Reid Fleming-class deuterium tankers, Farragut-class fleet monitors (FMM-1), Powhatan-class escort cruisers, and Yorktown-class carriers and Minotaur-class fighters, designed for offensive operations.
+New ship classes entering service in the 12 months after Krechet included Torsk-class destroyers (CEM-1), Tannhäuser-class heavy cruisers (CHM-55), Olympus Mons-class combat transports (APM-50), Farragut-class fleet monitors (FMM-1), Marconi-class subspace communications ships (ACSM-6), Powhatan-class cruisers (CEM-15), Yorktown-class carriers (CVM-5), and Minotaur-class fighters.
 The significantly better performance of even these early M/AM-powered vessels over conventional fusion-powered vessels convinced the Admiralty of the worth of the new reactors.
-The final years of the war saw the introduction of Conqueror-class heavy cruisers (CHM-69) and the first “modern” starships, the Comet-class (CLM-102).
+The final years of the war saw the introduction of Conqueror-class heavy cruisers (CHM-69) and the first “modern” starships, the Comet-class light cruisers (CLM-102).

-The advantage that M/AM ships gave the UE Alliance cannot be overstated.
+The advantage that M/AM ships gave the UESN cannot be overstated.
 With the higher speeds and greater ranges possible, the UESN could choose when and where to engage the Romulan fleet and could attack too many targets for the Romulans to adequately protect.
-The sudden appearance of so many M/AM-powered ships of numerous classes and the rapid destruction of their invasion fleet at the Battle of Hell’s Gate likely came as a profound shock to the Romulans.
-According to a Romulan Commander who defected to the Federation in 2268, several members of the Romulan Imperial Fleet’s High Command came to believe that the war could not be won.
-They recognized that the starship technology and industrial capacity of the UE Alliance far surpassed their own.
-Even if the Romulan Star Empire could somehow resist the expected attacks from the UE alliance and transform the conflict into a war of attrition, the superior industrial capacity and greater population of the UE would mean certain, eventual victory.
+The sudden appearance of so many M/AM-powered ships of numerous classes and the rapid destruction of their invasion fleet at the Battle of the Vela Gap likely came as a profound shock to the Romulans.
+According to a Romulan Commander who defected to the Federation in 2268, several members of the Romulan Imperial Guard’s High Command came to believe that the war could not be won.
+They recognized that the starship technology and industrial capacity of the UE far surpassed their own.
+Even if the Romulan Star Empire could somehow resist the expected attacks from the UE-Andor alliance and transform the conflict into a war of attrition, the superior industrial capacity and greater population of the UE would mean certain, eventual victory.
 These officers approached the Praetor to suggest that peace feelers be sent through Vulcan intermediaries.
 Although they had clearly and correctly assessed the dire situation confronting the Romulans, they were tried and executed for sedition under emergency wartime laws.
-The war would drag on for a further 3 years with the outcome never in doubt.
+The war would drag on for a further three years with the outcome never in doubt.

 Such was the importance of M/AM reactors to the war effort that the UE went to great lengths to prevent the technology from falling into Romulan hands: unknown to all but the most senior UESN officers, most M/AM-reactor-powered ships carried self-destruct charges, the first ever on UE ships.
-Even after the war, the UE tried to prevent other powers, including Vulcan and wartime allies Tellar and Andor, from obtaining M/AM reactors.
+Even after the war, the UE tried to prevent other powers from obtaining M/AM reactors, including Vulcan, Tellar, and wartime ally Andor.
 This policy naturally led to strains within the alliance, and nearly scuttled the foundation of the United Federation of Planets.
 However, by 2165 M/AM reactors had been installed in nearly all Starfleet vessels and in many Federation merchant vessels as well.
-Eventually, most spacefaring powers managed to obtain the technology, through purchase, licensing agreement, or, in many instances, through extralegal routes courtesy of the Ferengi.
-Such was the rapid dispersion of this technology that when Starfleet first encountered the Klingons in 2218, they were only slightly surprised when analysis showed that the Klingon vessels were powered by M/AM reactors remarkably similar to the standard Federation design.
+Eventually, most spacefaring powers managed to obtain the technology, through purchase, licensing agreement, or, in many instances, through extralegal routes courtesy of the Orions.
+Such was the rapid dispersion of this technology that when Starfleet made official contact with the Klingons in 2218, they were only slightly surprised when analysis showed that the Klingon vessels were powered by M/AM reactors remarkably similar to the standard Federation design.

 For more information on the the development of the matter/antimatter drive, you may want to consult these titles: